kanan1001/cursor-setup-task/README.md

 ### 4. Codex login wasn't obvious
 There was no visible "Sign In" button.
 Had to use Cmd+Shift+P and search for the Codex command palette option to find the login flow.

+### 5. GitHub authentication kept failing
+When trying to push, GitHub opened a browser asking for a device code — but the code expired before I could enter it.
+Had to use a Personal Access Token (PAT) instead, which required going to GitHub settings to generate one.

+### 6. git push got stuck waiting for input
+After running git push, the terminal just sat there with a blinking cursor and no prompt.
+Turned out it was waiting for credentials silently.
+Had to use Ctrl+C to cancel and try a different approach.

 ## What I Learned
 - How to use a terminal for the first time